About the student competition

 - Start planning your event to occur between September 1 and November 30

-- Get letters of ‘Student in Good Standing’ for each team member from your faculty on University letterhead and send to Christel Smeys.
+- Get letters of ‘Student in Good Standing’ or Proof of Registration for each team member from your faculty on University letterhead and send to Christel Smeys.

 - Let her know who the designated ‘point of contact’ is for your team so the One Health Day Planning Team can let you know if you won.